 - Preheat oven to 375 degrees.

-- Spread the dough with the cream cheese and sprinkle with garlic salt.
+- Spread the dough with the cream cheese and sprinkle with ranch seasoning.

-- Sprinkle on the bacon, cheese, and green onion.
+- Sprinkle on the bacon, cheddar, and green onion.

-- Roll the dough up, jelly roll style.
-Slice into 1/2 inch pieces and place on a large baking sheet.
+- Roll the dough up, jelly roll style, starting with the long side of the dough.
+Slice into 16 pieces, about 1/2 inch each.
+Place on a large baking sheet.